 Registration forms and procedures differ depending on when and where your vehicle was purchased or whether it is homemade.
 Click on the appropriate link.
 Please read the application and forms carefully.
 A separate form is needed for each vehicle.

-A Vehicle Identification Number (VIN) inspection will have to be completed by a licensed Nevada Off-Highway Vehicle dealer or a sworn law enforcement officer if your vehicle has never been registered or titled in Nevada.
-Click here to see a list of licensed dealers.
+A Vehicle Identification Number (VIN) inspection will have to be completed by a licensed Nevada Off-Highway Vehicle dealer or a sworn law enforcement officer.
+Note: the DMV does not perform VIN inspections and all registration is by mail.
+If your vehicle has never been registered or titled in Nevada Click here to see a list of licensed dealers.

-If your vehicle does not currently have a VIN Number, a VIN Assignment Form will need to be completed by the Nevada DMV - but remember the DMV will not perform VIN inspections for Off-Highway Vehicles.
+If your vehicle does not currently have a VIN Number, a VIN Assignment Form will need to be completed.
+Call the DMV to obtain this form, but remember the DMV does not perform VIN inspections for Off-Highway Vehicles.

 The dealer who completes the inspection may submit the application and other documents on your behalf or you may mail them yourself.
 Dealers may charge up to $2 for each registration and/or title application submitted.

 You may pay by check or money order made payable to DMV.
 You may also pay by credit or debit card using the payment card slip attached to the forms.